sofrel-group14/termux-app/dd2480/report.md

         startActivity(Intent.createChooser(intent, getString(R.string.share_transcript_chooser_title)));
     }
 ```
 The point of this case statement is to start a new Activity which we can see on line 884.
-The first thing I would change is putting the entire `if(session != null)` in a new function since the entire point of it is to start a new Activity which is not directly related to the function at hand and this would also reduce the CCN quite a bit.
+The first thing I would change is putting the entire `if(session != null)` in a new function since the entire point of it is to start a new Activity, which is not directly related to the function at hand and this would also reduce the CCN quite a bit.
 I would also probably change line 873-881 in a new function since the entire point of that block is to set the `transcriptText` and I think that having a method for calculating the `transcriptText` and returning it would look better.

 ```java
 case CONTEXTMENU_TOGGLE_KEEP_SCREEN_ON: {